Shahidkhatrii/GitHub-Fyle-Assignment/README.md

-# GitHub-Fyle-Assignment
+# GitHub Explorer
 ## Live Hosted Link

-You can access a live version of GitHub-Fyle-Assignment on the following link:
+You can access a live version of GitHub Explorer on the following link:

 [Live Demo](https://shahidkhatrii.github.io/GitHub-Fyle-Assignment/)